-Cherry-plum or Myrobalan (Prunus cerasifera)
+Cherry Plum or Myrobalan (Prunus cerasifera)

-Originally from SE Europe/SW Asia Cherry-plums are now naturalised in the UK and are very common on the Ham Lands.
+Originally from SE Europe/SW Asia Cherry Plums are now naturalised in the UK and are very common on the Ham Lands.
 They are the first trees of the year to delight us with their blossom.
 Their early supply of nectar and pollen is especially important for insects.
-Cherry-plums have been planted as hedges, ornamental trees and used as grafting stock.
+Cherry Plums have been planted as hedges, ornamental trees and used as grafting stock.

 Description.
 Small trees, sometimes with suckers and sometimes with thorns.
 The trunks have smooth brown or dark grey bark with horizontal lenticels, resembling a dull version of Wild Cherry, but they soon become rough and greyish with age.
 The young twigs are slender, usually green, at least on the underside and not hairy; the buds are small.
-The lightly almond scented flowers open before the leaves, or with them, they are borne singly and have pure white petals (but pink forms also occur).
+The lightly almond scented flowers open before the leaves, or with them, they are borne singly (not bunched on a common stalk) and have pure white petals (but pink forms also occur).
 The light green leaves are somewhat glossy above and have a saw-like margin.
 The fruits are yellow, sometimes with orange streaks or light red and they lack bloom (powdery dusting).
 The stone is flattened, more like a plum than a cherry.
 It is thought that fruit infrequently develop in the UK because the flowers open so early that fewer pollinators are available and there is danger of frost damage.
 However, as we have many young saplings (as well as suckers), fruiting would seem to be not such a rare occurrence.

-Variability: Our wild Cherry-plums are quite variable, especially flower size and length of flower stalk.
-A few trees with bronze tinged foliage can be found on the Ham Lands.
+Variability.
+Our wild Cherry Plums are quite variable.
+Some trees can be in full flower while others are still in bud.
+The flower size and length of flower stalk is especially variable.
+A few trees with bronze tinged foliage and pale pink flowers can be found on the Ham Lands.
 There are also many named cultivated forms.
 Several varieties have very dark reddish black or copper-coloured leaves, one of the most popular is known as 'Pissardii'.
-The planted specimens (by Thames Young Mariner's entrance and those towards the Hawker Centre, Kingston) have larger, often pink flowers on longer stalks.
+The planted specimens by Thames Young Mariner's entrance and those towards the Hawker Centre, Kingston have larger, often pink flowers on longer stalks.
 The ones by TYM regularly bear delicious yellow or red Cherry-plums.